oitzujoey/duck-lisp/README.md

 A simple scripting language for Hidey-Chess and similar projects.

-Duck-lisp is very minimal.
-Only s-expressions and a few keywords will be provided.
-You are expected to create the rest of the language.
+Duck-lisp is your typical hobby lisp with one or two twists.
+I started this project before I knew what lisp was, choosing the syntax solely for parsability, so variable declaration has a bit of a JavaScript-like feel.
+Macros are also a little weird since the language is split into separate runtime and compile-time environments.
+Also, parentheses are optional.

 ## Features

-* Optional free-form parenthesis inference that is backwards compatible with S-expressions
+* Optional free-form parenthesis inference that is mostly backwards compatible with S-expressions
-* Optional compile-time arity checks
+* Optional compile-time arity checks (part of parenthesis inference)
 * First class functions and lexical scope
 * Common Lisp-like macros
 * UTF-8 compatible